 The city-sited project, on view in a gallery through the rest of this month is as far from forest-influenced as things can get.

-A collaboration with my friend Ernie Kim, who doesn't have a website because he's never made an art project before, All Right!, is a karaoke booth that only plays one song: Adriano Celentano's 1972 Italian pop hit, "Prisencolinensinainciusol."
+A collaboration with my friend Ernie Kim, All Right!, is a karaoke booth that only plays one song: Adriano Celentano's 1972 Italian pop hit, "Prisencolinensinainciusol."
 The song's lyrics are nonsense (except for the phrase 'all right') meant to sound like English to Italian speakers.

 In the karaoke booth, efforts to sing along are pretty futile, but funny.
 Because they are sung so fast, the nonsense words (which sound like Italian to me, btw) whip across the screen too fast to sing more than partially and the overall effect is that of not being able to keep up with the patter of a foreign language.
 It's an experience I'm pretty familiar with from traveling and from growing up in a neighborhood where my native language (English) was not really the primary language spoken.
 For me, All Right! was an opportunity to both demonstrate that feeling, and to take Celentano's cue to be playful and make fun of it a bit rather than allowing the frustration and the sensation of being excluded be so dominant in the experience that it inhibits trying to deepen connection across language barriers.
 It's basically a reminder that where language fails, play, humor and even comfort with bumbling can be a bridge.
 Comfort with bumbling is something I'm trying to nurture in myself right now as an artist trying to move my career to whatever the next level is.